semgrep/semgrep-docs/docs/writing-rules/overview.md

 ---
 id: overview
 description: >-
   Learn how to use Semgrep’s intuitive syntax to write rules specific to your codebase.
+You can write and share rules directly from your browser using the Semgrep Playground, or write rules in your terminal and run them on the command line.
 ---

 # Getting started